TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/interactive_analysis.md

 viewer = napari.Viewer()
 ```

-Let's read the same `cells3d` image from previous lessons, take a maximum projection, and view it in napari:
+Let's read the same `cells3d` image from previous lessons and view it in napari:

 ```{code-cell} ipython3
 from skimage.data import cells3d